kristinemlarson/gnssrefl/docs/pages/file_structure.md

 Documentation can always be improved, so if you would like to add more examples or find the current documentation confusing, please submit a pull request.

-If you are using the notebooks, we do not currently have a notebook for this option.
+If you are using the notebooks, there is currently no notebook for this option.
 Please contact Kelly.Enloe@earthscope.org for guidance.

 If you have questions about converting NMEA files, the best I can offer is that you read the next section on that specific format.

 Many file conversion programs produce orbit files as well as observation files.
-These files are unnecessary in this software package.
-The code is set up to find the appropriate orbit files.
+These orbit files are unnecessary in this software package.
+The code is set up to find the appropriate orbit files for you.

 ## GPS/GNSS Observation Data Formats

+Please keep in mind that there are multiple issues here:

+- Are your observation files stored in what gnssrefl considers to be a compliant format?

+- Are your observation files properly named?

+- Are your observation files stored where the code expects to find them?

+- Do your observation files include the data we need for GNSS-IR (the SNR observables)

+- Did you compress you file in some way - and does gnssrefl recognize this kind of compression?
+(Hatanaka, gzip, Z, etc etc)

+Unfortunately all of these issues come into play, and it can be confusing to figure out where the problem is.
+We have tried as best we can to make screen output that will help you with your problem.

 Input observation formats: the code only recognizes [RINEX 2.11](https://www.ngs.noaa.gov/CORS/RINEX211.txt),